-Protecting Plants During Last Season Cold Weather
+Protecting Plants During Late Season Cold Weather

 Cold injury, the damage caused by freezing temperatures, can occur on fruit, stems, leaves, trunk, and roots.
 Water inside these plant parts can freeze and expand, tearing cell walls causing them to leak.
 This damage may go unnoticed until the plant fails to come out of dormancy in the spring.